kortik425/dashboard-test/README.md

 npm run dev
 ```

 Open [http://localhost:3300](http://localhost:3300) with your browser to see the result.
 (It was changed from port 3000 as I was using it for something else)
+Or test it out here https://dashboard-test-ejvo6exbz-gian-carlo-bandrils-projects.vercel.app/

 ## File structure